 While the benefit of “privacy-first” has become an assumed promise in data and advertising, a history of experience and expertise is the true basis of a privacy-first mindset.
 Our guide digs into the key considerations that guide this mindset, but the ability to make trust possible through a history of stewarding data with care must be predicated on enterprise-level consumer privacy, data security and compliance.

 As more brands and publishers invest in proprietary assets and look for interoperability across the media ecosystem, a foundation of identity will be key to safe collaboration.
-Learn more about the type of people-based solutions powering a post-cookie, privacy-first landscape here.

 The views and opinions expressed herein are those of the author(s) and do not necessarily reflect the official policy or position of TransUnion.
 The information contained in this blog is for informational purposes only and does not constitute legal or financial advice.
 You should consult your own attorney or financial adviser regarding your particular situation.
 TransUnion does not guarantee the accuracy or completeness of the information provided.
 The appearance of external hyperlinks does not constitute an endorsement by TransUnion.
 TransUnion LLC and its subsidiaries and affiliates (“TransUnion”) make no endorsement, recommendation, or representation with respect to the information provided herein.
 For complete details of TransUnion products, visit www.transunion.com.